-The Beavers in Downtown Martinez are refusing to go away quietly.You may recall that back in October 2007 their dam was reported to pose a flooding hazard and the animals were slated for extermination.
+The Beavers in Downtown Martinez, CA are refusing to go away quietly.You may recall that back in October 2007 their dam was reported to pose a flooding hazard and the animals were slated for extermination.
 Although the mayor was able to offer relocation as an alternative, the huge public response at the November 7th meeting pressured the Council to form a “beaver subcommittee” looking at the possibility of allowing the beavers to stay.
 This body consisted of Councilman Mark Ross and Council woman Lara Delaney along with five interested residents: Creek expert Igor Skaredoff, County Flood Control District Engineer, Mitch Avalon, attorney and property owner Al Turnbaugh, and local beaver advocates Julian Fraser and Heidi Perryman.

 One of the subcommittee’s first acts was to bring on expert Skip Lisle from Vermont to review the situation and install a flow device that could manage dam height and maintain safe water levels.
 In early January a “Castor Master” was installed, which is basically flexible tubing that moves the water from upstream to downstream.It is designed to disguise the source of the leak so that hard-working beavers are not triggered to make repairs to the dam.
 Skip stayed in town long enough to make adjustments to the device so it was sure to survive the heaviest storms.The dam has since been successfully maintained at a much reduced height.
 During hard rains the dam simply washes out and the beavers later rebuild.